Overview

 This prevents you from having to create one-off events for each property value, such as for each A/B experiment, guide, or email campaign.
 With event-level filters, you can create funnels that reference one generic event and filter in-line in the funnel for the property value you care about.

-To add the event-level filter, when setting up a funnel, simply click the subfilter icon next to the funnel step.
+To add the event-level filter, when setting up a funnel, click the subfilter icon next to the funnel step.

 Filter for users who participated in an A/B experiment